BertSki90/qr-code-component-practice-vanilla/README-template.md

 1. Set up a structure for a card to put all information inside.

-2. Inside the card starting from the top insert QR image, heading, and paragraph.
+2. Inside the card starting from the top insert image, heading, and paragraph.

 CSS